 Instead, a civil lawsuit could be used to pursue justice.

-One of the most famous examples of this sort of scenario would be when O.J Simpson was found not guilty of murder but was subsequently found liable for the wrongful death of Nicole Brown in a civil court, and ended up being ordered to pay $33 million in damages.
+One of the most famous examples can be when O.J Simpson was found not guilty of murder but was subsequently found liable for the wrongful death of Nicole Brown in a civil court, and ended up being ordered to pay $33 million in damages.

-Double jeopardy only applies when a defendant is placed on trial, usually after a jury has been sworn in.
-Once that happens, it is a one-time opportunity to be tried or acquitted, but a verdict has to be reached before this clause in the fifth amendment comes into play.
+Double jeopardy only done when a defendant is placed on trial, usually after a jury has been sworn in.
+Once that happens, in a life time opportunity to be used to do same crime or acquitted, but a verdict has to be reached before this clause in the fifth amendment comes into play.